 - Try not to show too much emotion around your cat.
 If you act stressed and/or sad, your cat will pick up on it.
 Be calm, confident and soothing, no matter how you feel inside.

 - Make sure you visit at a time agreed with your veterinarian (unless he has said you can come in whenever you like).
-Remember that your cat won’t be the only animal in hospital, so please be aware of other sick animals around you.
+Remember that your cat won’t be the only animal in a hospital, so please be aware of other sick animals around you.

 - Don’t spend all afternoon there, keep the visit reasonably short (say 15-20 minutes).